 You can consider using delta 8 flower products and high-quality CBD gummies by CBDfx to maintain your sense of presence as you navigate the perfect balance between self-care and virtual learning.
 Visit sites like https://deltamunchies.com/delta-8-thc-products/ to see some options.
-You may also visit sites like https://amuse.com/california/sacramento to see a unique selection of cbd products.
+You may also visit a local marijuana dispensary or go online at https://amuse.com/california/sacramento to see a unique selection of cbd products.
 Make sure that you set aside some time for yourself to maintain this routine and speak with your kids about the cut-off time between helping them with school and focusing on yourself.
 By explaining to your kids that it’s their job to organize their school time, you will instill your ‘ independence and be voicing your needs as a parent.
 Both essential life skills to pass on.

 3. Merge Self-Care with Family Time